xplenty/xplenty-api-doc-v2/sections/xplenty-typical-workflow.md

 ### Schedule a Job

 A job can be run on a schedule.
-Create a schedule when jobs should run, specifying the schedule time and days to run, start and end and packages.
-The jobs will then be run per the schedule until the schedule ends or is terminated.
+Create a schedule when jobs should run, specifying the schedule time and days to run, start time and packages.
+The jobs will then be run per the schedule until the schedule is terminated.

 **Note:** When running by schedule, the cluster does not have to be created, as in the previous steps, and can be created automatically with the number of nodes specified.